Dallas turning convention center into mega-shelter for Harvey evacuees

 "I'm not saying it's going to happen, but we've been asked to prepare for numbers that could be up in the tens of thousands," Rawlings said.

-The Hutchinson Convention Center can hold up to 5,000 people.
+The Hutchison Convention Center can hold up to 5,000 people.
 On Monday, workers and volunteers assembled green cots and placed blankets on Level 1 of the convention center.

 Rawlings said they intend to create a "little city" to help evacuees with what they need.
 Walmart is setting up a pharmacy and a mini hospital will be there too.
 There will also be charging stations and possibly loaner phones for people who have lost their phones, he said.